Yttrium-32/nvim-config/README.md

 # Config file for neovim

 ## Requirements
-- Opening the editor should automatically bootstrap [lazy.nvim](https://lazy.folke.io/) for your OS.
 - Install a [Nerd Font](https://www.nerdfonts.com/).
+- All other requirements can be installed by running `make` (please review these by checking the makefile)
+- [lazy.nvim](https://lazy.folke.io/) is automatically bootstrapped when running `nvim` for the first time

 ## Installation
 - Unix and Linux: